-self help groups good practice in Self help groups CBM supported programs
+Good practice in CBM supported programs

-CBM's partners often develop and support self help groups to work towards empowerment of people with disability.
-Self help groups are a way of bringing people together at the most local level - for social support, saving money, awareness raising and advocacy, or something specific like the collective purchase of medicines.
-Here are some key things we've learned about succeeding with self help groups that involve people with disability.
+CBM's partners often develop and support self-help groups to work towards empowerment of people with disability.
+Self-help groups are a way of bringing people together at the most local level for social support, saving money, awareness raising and advocacy, or something specific like the collective purchase of medicines.

+Here are some key things we've learned about succeeding with self-help groups that involve people with disability.

-For self help groups to function well
+For self-help groups to function well

-Invest in group leadership - through training potential leaders in group management, leadership and rights of people with disability.

-Ensure the necessary support people are identified to help with group development - ideally the same people who are resourced to do this and able to encourage people with disability to actively participate.

-Ensure the group is financially transparent; this builds trust guidelines for management of funds is essential

-They need operational guidelines - for a shared understanding of roles, responsibilities and for transparency

-Consider what motivates people to join a group - and work with that sometimes people join a group simply to make friends and build confidence.
+- Invest in group leadership through training potential leaders in group management, leadership and rights of people with disability. - Ensure the necessary support people are identified to help with group development.
+Ideally the same people who are resourced to do this are able to encourage people with disability to actively participate. - Ensure the group is financially transparent; this builds trust.
+Guidelines for management of funds is essential. - They need operational guidelines for a shared understanding of roles, responsibilities and for transparency. - Consider what motivates people to join a group and work with that.
+Sometimes people join a group simply to make friends and build confidence.
 After a while, members might be more interested in income generation or advocacy.

-For self help groups to be disability inclusive
+For self-help groups to be disability inclusive

-Consider group profile and participation look at whether most members have a particular type of impairment (often mobilityrelated) and consider how to broaden who participates.

-Consider encouraging groups to budget for transportation of people with mobility impairments - using group savings to enable participation.

-With those who can't always attend meetings, find ways to keep them represented and informed - visit these members or have their family members attend.

-Consider savings expectations and participation - make sure nobody is excluded because financial contributions are set too high.

-Consider what might be stopping men or women's participation - and how to address meaningful participation of both.

-Link in with people's routines - such as scheduling meetings in line with a related event like health screening.

-Build groups as locally as possible - this means that people with disability can attend easily.
+- Consider group profile and participation.
+Look at whether most members have a particular type of impairment (often mobility-related) and consider how to broaden who participates. - Consider encouraging groups to budget for transportation of people with mobility impairments using group savings to enable participation. - With those who can't always attend meetings, find ways to keep them represented and informed by visiting these members or having their family members attend. - Consider savings expectations and participation ensuring nobody is excluded because financial contributions are set too high. - Consider what might be stopping men or women's participation and how to address meaningful participation of both. - Link in with people's routines such as scheduling meetings in line with a related event like health screening. - Build groups as locally as possible as this means that people with disability can attend easily.

-For self help groups' sustainability
+For self-help groups' sustainability

-Groups seem to be more sustainable when they are linked with other groups - enabling them to work together towards shared goals.

-To achieve outcomes at local/ state/ national government levels, self help group members need know how their concerns can be represented at those levels - e.g. through peak bodies, apex bodies or umbrella organisations.

-Sustainability of self help groups will look very different in different contexts

-- there is no single model for success, but from the outset implementing partners should be clear that they will only be providing financial and technical support for

-Expectations of self help groups and implementing partners need to be the same - including roles of self help groups when a project finishes - so that there are no surprises or unmet expectations.
+- Groups seem to be more sustainable when they are linked with other groups enabling them to work together towards shared goals. - To achieve outcomes at local, state or national government levels, self-help group members need know how their concerns can be represented at those levels for example, through peak bodies, apex bodies or umbrella organisations. - Sustainability of self-help groups will look very different in different contexts.
+There is no single model for success, but from the outset, implementing partners should be clear that they will only be providing financial and technical support for a set period of time. - Expectations of self-help groups and implementing partners need to be the same so that there are no surprises or unmet expectations.
+This includes the role of self-help groups when a project finishes.

-To access the more detailed report (in English) including case examples for each consideration, see http://www.cbm.org.au/selfhelpgroups or contact programmes@cbm.org.au
+To access the more detailed report (in English) including case examples for each consideration, see see self-help group final report or contact programs@cbm.org.au